jirkapinkas/sitemonitoring-production/README-standalone.txt

 Run startup.bat.

-To run this application as a Windows service, see win-service/README.txt

 Video documentation is here: http://sitemonitoring.sourceforge.net/

 Be sure to see not only Getting started, but also Advanced video tutorial